Dates: January 21 – 28, 2024 and

 Want to learn more about climbing Orizaba, the third highest mountain in North America?
 Contact us today and we will give you all the info you need.

 - Private transports throughout the expedition

-- Veteran American mountain guide with over a decade of guiding in Mexico, to ensure seamless delivery and safety procedures
+- Veteran American mountain guides with over a 15 years of guiding in Mexico, to ensure seamless delivery and safety procedures

 - Access to satellite phone and email, dispatches of the team progress on our news site

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

 - Accommodations in Tlachichuca, Mexico and at Iztaccihuatl in quaint lodges

 Join us for a climb of this beautiful and accessible mountains in the heart of Mexico.
 First climbed in 1848, Orizaba is the 3rd highest mountain in North America and an excellent experience for the aspiring mountaineer.
 Iztaccihuatl serves as the perfect acclimatization peak, as well as a standalone climb of a 17,340 ft. mountain.
 Standing 18,491 feet above the Gulf of Mexico to the east, Pico de Orizaba is an excellent challenge for those who have had some experience with mountaineering and are looking to test themselves at high altitude.
 Orizaba is a great next step on the road to peaks such as Elbrus and Aconcagua and has served as the choice for mountaineers as the first big mountain glacier climb.